 The political handover

 The 2023 municipal election ended Colau’s administration.
-Jaume Collboni, of the Catalan socialist party PSC, took office in June 2023 with a plurality won partly on a critique of the Eixample programme’s pace and partly on a plurality coalition that included superblock supporters.
-The post-handover months were instructive: Collboni did not cancel the programme.
-He slowed it, adjusted its political vocabulary, and renamed parts of it.
-The four under-construction green axes were completed under the new administration.
-The 2024 budget envelope reduced the next-tranche commitment from twelve to seven new axes by 2027.
+Jaume Collboni, of the Catalan socialists, the PSC, took office in June 2023, having campaigned partly on a critique of the programme’s pace.
+The months that followed were instructive.
+Collboni did not cancel the programme.
+He slowed it, adjusted its political vocabulary, and let the first-phase works already under way reach completion.
+The argument shifted from whether to build to how fast, and at what cost per block.

 Who else has copied what

-Beyond the obvious adopters, parts of the model have travelled in pieces.
-Lyon’s 7th arrondissement, Paris’s 11th, Bordeaux’s Saint-Pierre, parts of central Brussels and the Centro Storico of Bologna have each implemented partial-perimeter pedestrian-priority schemes that read, structurally, as quarter-superblocks.
-Few of those projects use the term.
-Most cite the Barcelona experience in the technical reports without taking on the political risk of the brand.
+Beyond the obvious adopters, the model has travelled in pieces.
+A number of European city centres have implemented partial perimeter-traffic, pedestrian-priority schemes that read structurally as fragments of a superblock.
+Few use the term.
+Most cite the Barcelona experience in their technical reports without taking on the political risk of the brand.

 The governance lessons

-The most-asked question among visiting city-halls is no longer how the design works.
-It is how the politics survived three administrations, two municipal elections, two contested rollouts in Sant Antoni and Hostafrancs, and a city-wide debate that, at peak, reached the front pages of La Vanguardia for fourteen consecutive days in October 2017.
-The answer that the BIMSA officials and the senior planners at Agència d’Ecologia Urbana have settled on, in the post-handover briefings they now give visiting delegations, is a series of quiet operational rules.
+The most-asked question among visiting city halls is no longer how the design works.
+It is how the politics survived two administrations, a contested rollout, and a city-wide debate that for a stretch dominated the local press.
+The answer that the planners and the BIMSA engineers tend to give visiting delegations is a set of quiet operational rules rather than a doctrine.

 Build cheap before you build expensive.
-Publish the air-quality and health data continuously, in formats opposition councillors can quote.
+Publish the air-quality and health data continuously, in formats an opposition councillor can quote.
 Do not insist on the geometry; insist on the outcome.
-Let neighbourhoods opt in faster than the central plan would prefer; let neighbourhoods that opt out wait.
-Treat the programme as infrastructure, not as ideology, in the budget lines and the contracting paperwork even when the political vocabulary turns ideological.
-And accept that the political vocabulary will change with each administration, and that this is the price of the work surviving any single one of them.
+Let neighbourhoods that want it move faster than the central plan would prefer, and let those that resist wait.
+Treat the programme as infrastructure, not as ideology, in the budget lines and the contracting paperwork even when the public vocabulary turns ideological.
+And accept that the vocabulary will change with each administration — that this is, in the end, the price of the work surviving any single one of them.

-The Carrer Consell de Cent, a year and a half after its opening, is now a working street.
-The grandmothers come down on warm afternoons.
-The two cafes on the corner have added outdoor seating.
-The shopkeeper opposite still misses the parking.
-The four green axes that follow it are, on schedule, opening in stages through 2025 and 2026.
-The seventeenth axis, which would complete the original 2020 plan, is currently absent from the 2027 budget.
-Whether the Collboni administration extends the programme or lets it stall is, on the BIMSA project schedule, an open question.
-The political defence will be made, as always, in the data.
+Carrer del Consell de Cent, more than a year after its opening, is now a working street.
+People come down on warm afternoons; the cafes have added outdoor seating; the shopkeeper opposite still misses the parking.
+The streets that follow it are opening in stages.
+Whether the Collboni administration carries the programme to the full twenty-one axes or lets it settle short is, on the project schedule, still an open question.
+The defence, as always in Barcelona, will be made in the data.